React ⚛

 Functions

-• Use arrow functions to close over local variables.
+• Use arrow functions to wrap a function call with local variables.

 <ul>